Iron486/Iron486/README.md

 In my repositories, I load the projects that I accomplished and those which I am working on.

-I accomplished tasks on classification of real world images, regression, clustering and Natural Language Processing.
+I accomplished tasks on multiclass and binary classifications, regression, clustering and Natural Language Processing.

 Furthermore, I tried to apply my domain knowledge in geoscience to accomplish some Data Science tasks, using regression analysis and statistical tests.